 Kathryn Casey v.
-Amboy Bancorporation was ruled on by the New Jersey Superior Court, Appellate Division (the "New Jersey Court").
-However, it is noteworthy to discuss this case due to the New Jersey Court's:

-- reliance on Delaware law for appraisal issues, particularly with respect to both sharing a similar objective of protecting minority shareholders, and - significant commentary on synergistic value.
+Amboy Bancorporation was ruled on by the New Jersey Superior Court, Appellate Division.
+20 This case is noteworthy because the New Jersey Court (a) relied on Delaware law for appraisal issues, particularly with respect to both sharing a similar objective of protecting minority shareholders; and (b) significantly commented on synergistic value.

-Amboy Bancorporation ("Amboy") elected to convert from a C corporation to an S corporation.
+Amboy elected to convert from a C corporation to an S corporation.
 Since an S corporation may not exceed 75 shareholders, Amboy executed a stock-for-cash merger that eliminated shareholders having less than 15,000 shares.
 The stock-for-cash price was established to be \$73 per share, which was supported by a fairness opinion.
 Several suits resulted from this transaction, and these suits were ultimately consolidated into one action.

-The lower court noted that the subject entity was to be valued on a fair value basis as a going concern, which meant excluding:

-any appreciation or depreciation resulting from the transaction and discounts for minority interest or lack of marketability.
+The lower court noted that the subject entity was to be valued on a fair value basis as a going concern, which meant excluding (a) any appreciation or depreciation resulting from the transaction and (b) discounts for minority interest or lack of marketability.
 The lower court allowed for the inclusion of a potential control premium, but it stressed that this premium should be exclusive of synergistic value arising from the transaction.